tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/操作指南/标签功能_intl_en.md

 For more information on how to do so through API, please see [Binding Tag](https://intl.cloud.tencent.com/document/product/1024/33766)

 **Method 2.
 Set tags through device SDK**
-For more information on how to set tags through the SDK for iOS, please see [Setting Custom Tag](https://intl.cloud.tencent.com/document/product/1024/30727)
+For more information on how to set tags through the SDK for iOS, please see [Setting Custom Tag](https://intl.cloud.tencent.com/document/product/1024/30727).
-For more information on how to set tags through the SDK for Android, please see [Setting Custom Tag](https://intl.cloud.tencent.com/document/product/1024/30715)
+For more information on how to set tags through the SDK for Android, please see [Setting Custom Tag](https://intl.cloud.tencent.com/document/product/1024/30715).

+>?
+- One device can be bound to up to 100 tags (if you need more, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) for application).
+- One application can be bound to up to 10,000 tags (if you need more, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) for application).
+- One tag can contain up to 50 bytes.
+- Up to 500 tags can be unbound in one request.

 #### Custom tag use cases and keywords
 Tag push is suitable for scenarios where the number of devices bound to a tag is high (more than 10 generally) but the push frequency is low (below 10 pushes a day generally).
 For scenarios where the number of bound devices is small but the push frequency is high, you are recommended to use push by account, i.e., binding an account instead of a tag to multiple devices for push.